selivan/redis-userparameters-zabbix/README.md

-Userparameters for Zabbix to monitor:
+Zabbix userparameters to monitor:

-    - redis server info - any key value
+  - redis server info - any key value from any section
-    - redis server config - any key value
+  - redis server config - any config parameter value
-    - redis sentinel master ckquorum
+  - redis sentinel ckquorum for master
-    - redis sentinel master number of usable sentinels
+  - redis sentinel number of usable sentinels for master

+Host and port to connect to redis are aldo set as item parameters.